Skip to content

 synapse git-claim --task-id TASK-1 --paths src/auth.py --base main

 The branch is resolved locally with git rev-parse --abbrev-ref HEAD and sent on an ordinary claim, carrying the branch, the base it will merge into, and the declared auto-release policy.
-The repository root is resolved too (with git rev-parse --show-toplevel) and set as the claim's worktree, so a git-claim is isolated to its own repository: two repositories that declare identically-named paths never contend, while two claims in the same repository still detect an overlap. synapse state then shows the branch alongside the claim:
+The repository root is resolved too (with git rev-parse --show-toplevel followed by strict OS canonicalisation) and set as the claim's worktree.
+A git-claim is therefore isolated to its own repository: two repositories that declare identically named paths never contend, while two claims in the same repository still detect an overlap. synapse state then shows the branch alongside the claim:

 Active claims (1):